zyteo/go_backend/readme.md

 ### Go backend
-Just a simple go backend testing - utilises GORM, echo and viper.
+Just a simple go backend testing - utilises GORM, echo, viper and bcrypt.
 Goal is to make a simple CRUD backend with a database for User model.

-Future plans: To include bcrypt and logging.
+Future plans: To include logging.

+Ideal plans: To include JWT authentication.
+Most likely on hold first, will move to other projects after adding logging.

 ### Changelog

+16 Feb 2023 - Adjusted bcrypt for password hashing.
+Tested with postman.

+Added login function and tested with postman.

+15 Feb 2023 - Added bcrypt for password hashing.

 13 Feb 2023 - Added delete user function.
 Tested with Postman.